 How the Test is Performed

-You will be asked to lie on the x-ray table or sit in a chair.
+You lie on the x-ray table or sit in a chair.
 Your head may be placed in different positions.

 How to Prepare for the Test

 Tell the health care provider if you are pregnant or think you are pregnant.
 Remove all jewelry.

 There is little or no discomfort during an x-ray.
 If there is a head injury, positioning the head may be uncomfortable.